 Information in this document is believed to be accurate and reliable.
-However, Dialog Semiconductor does not give any representations or warranties, expressed or implied, as to the accuracy or completeness of such information.
+However, Dialog Semiconductor does not give any representations or warranties, express or implied, as to the accuracy or completeness of such information.
 Dialog Semiconductor furthermore takes no responsibility whatsoever for the content in this document if provided by any information source outside of Dialog Semiconductor.

-Dialog Semiconductor reserves the right to change without notice the information published in this document, including without limitation the specification and design of the related semiconductor products, software and applications.
+Dialog Semiconductor reserves the right to change without notice the information published in this document, including, without limitation, the specification and the design of the related semiconductor products, software and applications.
+Notwithstanding the foregoing, for any automotive grade version of the device, Dialog Semiconductor reserves the right to change the information published in this document, including, without limitation, the specification and the design of the related semiconductor products, software and applications, in accordance with its standard automotive change notification process.